 Micromanagement in the workplace is when a leader or manager excessively observes and controls employees.
 Though some may think it provides good results in the short-term, it can negatively impact employee creativity, morale, mental health, retention, and more.

-In this article we’re going to look at why managers micromanage, the signs of micromanagement, its consequences, and solutions to micromanagement.
+In this article we’re going to look at why managers micromanage, micromanaging examples, its consequences, and solutions to micromanagement.

-First, let’s take a look at why do managers micromanage.
+First, let’s take a look at why people micromanage.
 It’s easy to assume that micromanagement is something born out of malice, but that’s rarely true.
 Even the worst micromanagers are usually just trying to help.
 Here are some of the common reasons why people micromanage.

 Fear